weecology/retriever/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~

-To install the Data Retriever from source, you’ll need Python 2.6+
+To install the Data Retriever from source, you’ll need Python 2.6+ or Python 3.3+
 with the following packages installed:

 -  xlrd